wisnia74/openrct2-typescript-mod-template/README.md

 	- `openrct2ApiFilePath` - full path to `openrct2.d.ts` TypeScript API declaration file (more info about it in [OpenRCT2 scripting guide](https://github.com/OpenRCT2/OpenRCT2/blob/develop/distribution/scripting.md))
 	- `openrct2PluginFolderPath` - full path to OpenRCT2 `plugin` folder
 	- **NOTE**: I left my own paths there for reference, yours might be different - just replace them
-- run `node init.js` in console
+- run `node init.js`
-	- it will run `npm init` for you
+	- it will run `npm init` that you have to complete
-	- **IMPORTANT**: leave `entry` as `init.js` - at the end of a script run it will be recreated as an empty file and it well serve as an entry point for Nodemon server
+	- **IMPORTANT**: leave `entry` as `init.js`
-	- you can `enter` through the rest, if you want to be fancy, specify `license` as `MIT` because `LICENSE` file will get copied from this template repo and will be included in yours (`npm init` doesn't generate `LICENSE` file)
+	- you can `enter` through the rest, if you fancy, you can specify `license` to be `MIT` instead of `ISC`
-	- after `npm init` is done, the script will create Nodemon and TypeScript config files, as well as `./src/mod.ts` as an example mod file with imported OpenRCT2 TypeScript API declaration and then, it will run `npm install` to install all dependencies
+	- after `npm init` finishes, the script will create Nodemon and TypeScript config files, as well as `./src/mod.ts` as an example mod file with imported OpenRCT2 TypeScript API declaration and then
+	- it will also run `npm install` to install dependencies
-	- last but not least, it will `git add .`, `git commit` and `git push` to your repository
+	- at the end it will `git add .`, `git commit` and `git push` to your repository
 - you now have a clean repository and npm package configured, so you can start modding

 ## Usage